ramottamado/eval-gjs/README.md

-# POTENTIAL SECURITY BREACH
+> [!CAUTION]
+> # Potential security breach

-This extension enables arbitrary code execution via `Eval()` dbus method.
+> This extension enables arbitrary code execution via `Eval()` dbus method.
 This means when you enable this extension, malicious apps, extensions or scripts can call the said dbus method and run malicious GJS codes on your machine.

+> [!WARNING]
+> # Beware of impersonators
-The extension at https://extensions.gnome.org/extension/5952/eval-gjs/ was not uploaded nor maintained by me. **Please refrain from installing this extension at all.**
+> The extension at https://extensions.gnome.org/extension/5952/eval-gjs/ was not uploaded nor maintained by me. **Please refrain from installing this extension at all.**

+> [!TIP]
-# Legacy Version (GNOME 41-44)
+> # Legacy version (GNOME 41-44)

-For the legacy version, check out the `legacy` branch first before installing.
+> For the legacy version (GNOME 41-44), check out the `legacy` branch first before installing.

-# Eval GJS GNOME Shell Extension
+# Eval GJS GNOME Shell extension

 As of GNOME 41, the dbus method `Eval()` is now restricted with `MetaContext:unsafe-mode` property (see this [commit](https://gitlab.gnome.org/GNOME/gnome-shell/-/merge_requests/1970/diffs?commit_id=f42df5995e08a89495e2f59a9ed89b5c03369bf8)).
 This extension provides unrestricted `Eval()` dbus method for running arbitrary code in the compositor.